Questions about Facelifts

 Will I Look Fake after a Facelift?

 In the days immediately following Facelift Bellevue Surgery, patients will feel tight and pulled.
 These are some short-term effects, but they will subside.
 It’s important to find a reputable surgeon skilled in facial surgery.
 Surgeons who know what they are doing will make every effort to work within the confines of the patient’s bone, skin and muscle structures so a younger, more natural look can result.
+It is unlikely you will need a facelift revision.

 Facelift Seattle Surgery does require a long incision.
 However, in almost all cases, these scars are well hidden as they fall just along the hairline and around the ears in the natural folds of the scalp.
 In most cases, the scars should be barely visible to the naked eye.